ashleve/lightning-hydra-template/README.md

 ## License

-This project is licensed under the MIT License.
+Lightning-Hydra-Template is licensed under the MIT License.

 ```
 MIT License